top of page

 • 2 min read

-Part 1: Getting Your Marriage License — What You Need.
-Ohio Courthouse wedding
+Getting Your Marriage License — What You Need for Your Ohio Courthouse Wedding

 A Step-by-Step Guide

-• Bring a valid photo ID and your Social Security number (if you have one)
+4. Bring a valid photo ID and your Social Security number (if you have one).

-3. Be prepared to provide documentation if you’ve been married before (i.e., a divorce decree or death certificate)
+Be prepared to provide documentation if you’ve been married before (i.e., a divorce decree or death certificate).

-4. The fee is $65, you can pay by cash, money order, or credit/debit card
+The fee is $65.
+You can pay by cash, money order, or credit/debit card.

-5. No waiting period—the license is valid immediately and lasts for 60 days
+The license is valid immediately and lasts for 60 days.

 You’re halfway there!